nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Enter the example command into the command box as shown below:
 ![Find Finance Command](images/commands/find_finance_command.jpg)

-__Result:__ finance records that fit the parameters are listed.
+__Result:__ Finance records that fit the parameters are listed.
 Below shows the record(s) from the image above that passes the `find_finance` criteria:

 ![Find Finance Result](images/commands/find_finance_result.jpg)